knarbmakes/ifworldscollide/README.md

 ### Line of Sight and Cover

-If there are any obstacles that obscure the target from view, including other models (friend or foe), then the unit cannot be chosen as the target for a ranged attack.
+If there are any obstacles that obscure the target from view, including other models (friend or foe), then the unit cannot be chosen as the target for a ranged or near attack.
 To determine if a unit is visible or obscured, draw an imaginary line from the center of the source unit to any point of the target unit.
 If a line exists that is un-interrupted, then the unit is visible.

 If the target is partially obscured, that is: from the center of the source unit, there are lines that are interrupted and un-interrupted, then the target unit gains the benefit of cover defense [Physical 3].
 That is, the value 3 is added to the score of the unit’s existing defense value, as well as adding the physical Defense Type to the unit’s existing Defense Types.